A Howard Center student works on his computer.

 Top-performing graduate and undergraduate students produce national and regional investigations in partnership with professional news outlets across the country.
 View a selection of our investigations below.

-The Howard Center for Investigative Journalism at the Cronkite School was made possible by The Scripps Howard Fund, which supports philanthropic causes important to The E.W.
+The Howard Center for Investigative Journalism at the Cronkite School was made possible by The Scripps Howard Foundation, which supports philanthropic causes important to The E.W.
 Scripps Company and the communities it serves, with a special emphasis on excellence in journalism.

 To read more about the Howard Center and its investigations and fellows, go to: https://howardcenter.asu.edu/